redox-os/book/src/real-hardware.md

 If you want to be able to boot Redox from your HDD or SSD, follow the [Installation](./installing.md) instructions.

-Redox isn't currently going to replace your existing operating system, but it's a fun thing to try: boot Redox on your computer, and see what works.
+Redox isn't currently going to replace your existing operating system, but testing is important to help us fix bugs and add features: boot Redox on your computer, and see what works.